Temples & Shrines: Daitokuji

 Daitokuji Temple 大徳寺

-During the Onin War, parts of the temple were destroyed by fire.
-It was rebuilt with money from Sakai (Osaka) merchants and later supported by many Daimyo (feudal lords).
-The abbot responsible for organizing the rebuilding process was Ikkyu (1394-1481) and his former residence Shinjuan contains a statue of this revered priest and a tablet of his writing.
+During the Onin War (1467–1477) in the Muromachi Period of Japanese history, parts of the temple were destroyed by fire.
+Daitokuji was rebuilt with money from Sakai (Osaka) merchants and later supported by many Daimyo (feudal lords).
+The abbot responsible for organizing the rebuilding process after the conflict was Ikkyu (1394-1481) and his former residence Shinjuan contains a statue of this revered priest and a tablet of his writing.

-It was here in Daitokuji in 1582 that Toyotomi Hideyoshi conducted the funeral service of Oda Nobunaga, who had been killed in Honnoji Temple, starting a fashion to build tatchu or minor temple buildings for military commanders in the complex.
+It was here in Daitokuji in 1582 that Toyotomi Hideyoshi conducted the funeral service of Oda Nobunaga, who had been killed in Honnoji Temple, starting a fashion to build tatchu or minor temple buildings for military commanders in the complex, as Zen became the Buddhist sect of choice for samurai warriors.

 The Sammon (Two-Story Main Gate, aka Kimmokaku) dates from 1589 and was reputedly built by the tea ceremony master Sen-no-Rikyu (1522-1591).
 The gate contains a self-statue by the great man himself.
 Sen-no-Rikyu fell out with the Toyotomi Hideyoshi and was forced to commit seppuku (ritual suicide), supposedly the source of the warlord's wrath was the statue on the gate.